pavelkorolevxyz/danger-detekt-kotlin/README.md

 ## Side notes

-This plugin is heavily inspired by [AckeeCZ/danger-kotlin-detekt](https://github.com/AckeeCZ/danger-kotlin-detekt) which is great, but lacks of customization and preliminary checks possibilities.
+This plugin is heavily inspired by [AckeeCZ/danger-kotlin-detekt](https://github.com/AckeeCZ/danger-kotlin-detekt) which is great, but lacks of customization and preliminary checks capabilities.